romanhandke/woocommerce-cart-stock-reducer/README.md

 Please submit bug reports, feature requests, and pull requests via the [GitHub repository](https://github.com/jamesgol/woocommerce-cart-stock-reducer)

+## Additions in this fork

+Added two new settings to allow admins to set the hook at which the expiration countdown should be shown.

 ## Installation ##

 1. Download plugin from [GitHub](https://github.com/jamesgol/woocommerce-cart-stock-reducer) or the [wordpress.org repository](https://wordpress.org/plugins/woocommerce-cart-stock-reducer/)